liam3553/The-Guild/README.md

 - Tier 3: 11-16
 - Tier 4: 17-20
 Caution: Quests are balanced for party size, but not party level.
 E.g., a party of one Lvl 3 character will have an easier quest than a party of four Lvl 3 characters.
 However, a party of four Lvl 1 characters will have the exact same quest as a party of four Lvl 5 characters.

+### Accepting a quest
+To accept a quest, simply select a quest from the quest board, gather your party, and inform your DM that you would like to accept a quest.
+Once the quest is accepted, a date and time can be determined for a session to complete the quest.
+A character may accept a quest in the current tier and any lower tiers.
+Quests are indefinitely repeatable.

 ## Player characters